bloycey/react-native-simple-styles/README.md

 Under the hood reactNativeSimpleStyles is simply a higher order compnent that wraps the regular react native components.

 This HOC uses React Native's `StyleSheet` component along with your stylesheet to find your styles and abstracts away the manual process of creating a `StyleSheet` for each component.
-But since the `StyleSheet` component is used under the hood you still get the same performance benefits (as compared to simply using inline styles, for example)
+Since the `StyleSheet` component is used under the hood you still get the same performance benefits (as compared to simply using inline styles, for example)

 ## Disclaimers & Contributions